Ferdinand von Mueller: 1853

 Mueller was appointed government botanist for Victoria by Governor Charles La Trobe in 1853, a post that was newly created for him.
 He examined its flora, especially the Alpine vegetation of Australia, which was previously unknown.
-He explored the Buffalo Ranges, then went to the upper reaches of the Goulburn River and across Gippsland to the coast.
-The neighbourhoods of Port Albert and Wilsons Promontory were explored, and the journey of some 1500 mi was completed along the coast to Melbourne.
+He explored the Buffalo Ranges.

 In the same year, he established the National Herbarium of Victoria, which can still be visited today.
 It has many plants from Australia and abroad, many of which were collected by Mueller.
 Also, his large private library was transferred to the government of Victoria in 1865 and is incorporated into the library of the herbarium in Melbourne.

 1855–1856

 Mueller was then nominated as the botanist to accompany the North Australian Exploring Expedition (1855–1856) led by Augustus Gregory, and decided to join despite initial hesitations.
 He explored the Victoria River and other portions of North Australia, was one of the four who reached Termination Lake in 1856, and accompanied Gregory's expedition overland to Moreton Bay.
-Mueller, for his part, found nearly 800 species in Australia new to science, such as Macadamia ternifolia (named after his friend and colleague, John Macadam).
-He published in this year his Definitions of Rare or Hitherto Undescribed Australian Plants.
+Mueller found nearly 800 species in Australia new to science, such as Macadamia ternifolia (named after his friend and colleague, John Macadam).
+In 1856 he published Definitions of Rare or Hitherto Undescribed Australian Plants.